belindquist/DataScienceProjects/WSTwitter/README.md

 ## Files

-**CountyStudy.ipynb**:  A Jupyter notebook including python code, explanation, and results.
+**TwitterAnalysisWorldSeries.ipynb**:  A Jupyter notebook including python code, explanation, and results.
 The code has been tested in Python 3.
 The data used for the analysis is not included in the git folder.
-The data was collected using the
+The data was collected using TwitterStreamToFile.py (slightly modified).

-**twitterStreamToFile.py**: A python script which uses the tweepy package to collect tweets using the Twitter streaming API.
+**TwitterStreamToFile.py**: A python script which uses the tweepy package to collect tweets using the Twitter streaming API.
 The tweets are saved to a text file in JSON format.

 ## Tools used